Namecheap vs GoDaddy: Which is a Better Domain Registrar?

 Overview

-With over 20 million customers, GoDaddy is one of the world’s leading web hosting and domain providers.
-Their reputation for reliable services and their controversial marketing campaigns have helped them become a household brand.
+Serving over 20 million customers, GoDaddy is one of the leading web hosting and domain providers in the world.
+GoDaddy’s reputation for reliable services, as well as its controversial marketing campaigns, has helped it become a household brand.

 While they are first and foremost a domain name registrar, they offer comprehensive domain registrar services along with a full suite of additional services for businesses operating online, including: